mieweb/docs/content/functions/reports/health-surveillance-reports.md

 ## Respirator Roster in Memberships

-The Respirator Roster report displays all individual charts that are in active health surveillance panel membership in one of the following panels: SCBA, Resp Fit, Resp Med Approval, and/or Respirator Medical Approval-Voluntary along with latest respiratory fit details IF their 'Last Fit Expires' date has not yet expired.
+The Respirator Roster report displays any/all individual charts that are in active health surveillance panel membership in one of the following panels: SCBA, Resp Fit, Resp Med Approval, and/or Respirator Medical Approval-Voluntary along with latest respiratory fit details IF their 'Last Fit Expires' date has not yet expired.
 If the active health surveillance member's 'Last Fit Test Expires' date is prior to today's date (meaning it's expired), that chart will not be listed on this report.
 Charts excluded from Quality Care are not included in the results of this report.
 Once the results display in the datavis outputs, further filtering, grouping, graphing, etc can be done.

 ![](../health-surveillance-reports.assets/089a1c8b4b3856f038020fba2e513a88.png)